hossain-khan/medium-api-android-sample/README.md

 License
 ===================
-This project is subject to the [Apache License, Version 2.0](http://apache.org/licenses/LICENSE-2.0.html).
+This project is subject to The MIT License (MIT).